Overview

 in which Brooklyn FI has an advisory relationship (See Item 12 of this Brochure) referred to as “held-away

-accounts,” Brooklyn FI is able to provide investment management services of those held-away accounts by taking
+accounts,” Brooklyn FI is able to provide investment management services of those held-away accounts by

-plans, variable annuities, and other similar accounts.
+accounts, 529 plans, variable annuities, and other similar accounts.
+Brooklyn FI has the capability to review,

 holdings are transmitted and viewed in our portfolio management software.
 These assets are included in